Chart Color Schemes

 Hawthorn features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 53.9% of all households, including 21.0% couples with children, 25.7% couples without children, and 5.4% single parent families.
-Non-family households make up the remaining 46.1%, with lone person households at 38.3% and group households comprising 7.9%.
+Non-family households constitute the remaining 46.1%, with lone person households at 38.3% and group households comprising 7.9%.
 The median household size is 2.1 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households